Exercise During Your Period & Each Stage Of Your Cycle

 During the luteal phase when you are about to get your period and energy levels may be lower, this is a great time to practice yoga or Pilates — both of which gently increase overall strength while also releasing muscle tension.
 If you’re new to yoga, start with this guide to yoga for beginners.

 In the same 2019 study, aerobic exercise was also found to be beneficial for relieving PMS symptoms when performed three times a week for 12 weeks.
 During the luteal phase, you may like to try low-intensity cardio training: this could be going for a long walk, swim or bike ride.

-A small 2017 observational study by Saarland University in Germany, published in PLoS One, found that during the mid-luteal cycle phase, there was a reduction in maximal endurance performance for sub-elite female soccer players.
+A small 2017 observational study by Saarland University in Germany found that during the mid-luteal cycle phase, there was a reduction in maximal endurance performance for sub-elite female soccer players.

 Although more research is needed, the findings suggest pushing yourself to your absolute maximum cardio effort for a sustained period of time might not be possible during this phase.
 Try opting for low-intensity aerobic exercise instead or recognise it might not be your best workout!

 To know which phase of your cycle you are in, it’s important to track your period.
 You can do this the old-fashioned way using your calendar or diary, or use a period tracking app to monitor your menstrual cycle and symptoms.

 Tracking your cycle can allow you to become more familiar with how your unique cycle works, and how the different phases of your cycle influence your energy levels, mood, and exercise performance.

 Exercising during your period: do what’s right for you